philuttley/prog4aa/index.md

 so this introduction to Python is built around a common scientific task:
 **data analysis**.

-We will get to some astronomy-specific examples later on, but in one of the main example data sets in this lesson, we are studying **inflammation in patients** who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation.
-The data sets are stored in [comma-separated values]({{ page.root }}/reference/#comma-separated-values) (CSV) format:
+We will get to some astronomy-specific examples later on, but for the first part of the course we will focus on the data set used for the Software Carpentry introduction to Python programming, which is a data set studying **inflammation in patients** who have been given a new treatment for arthritis.
+Our goal will be to analyze the first dozen data sets of their daily inflammation.
+The data sets are stored in
+[comma-separated values]({{ page.root }}/reference/#comma-separated-values) (CSV) format:

 - each row holds information for a single patient,